 - Traffic Volume: Monitoring the volume of data that is passing through specific network segments.

-The captured packets are then stored in a database to be further analyzed, and this enables administrators to view historical traffic patterns and diagnose problems.
+The captured packets are then stored in a database to be further analyzed, and this enables administrators to analyze encrypted traffic, view historical data on traffic patterns and diagnose problems.

 2. Analyzing Traffic Patterns

-After traffic has been captured, it is analyzed for patterns and anomalies.
+After historical network traffic data has been captured, it is analyzed through various network traffic analysis tools and processes for patterns and anomalies.
 This step often includes machine learning in network traffic analysis, which enables systems to:

 - Detect Anomalies: Algorithms detect anomalies in normal behavior.
 For instance, if a server normally communicates with 10 IPs daily but suddenly connects to 1,000 unknown addresses, it may be compromised.